What are dental implants?

 It depends on complexity, such as how much bone you have left on the missing teeth area.
 Suppose you have excellent teeth alignment, and only one tooth needs a replacement due to tooth decay with almost no bone loss.
 In this case, the implant's process duration is relatively short.
 Without waiting, you can have an implant, and the implant is ready for the crown impression in about three months.
 However, after an extraction, you need a bone graft to preserve the bone and then place the implants.
 If this is the case, 3-4 months more may be required.
 If you want to have a full-mouth dental implant, the process would be different.
 You could have teeth by tonight, but it all depends on the situation.
 However, if you have gingivitis, jawbone loss, or misaligned teeth, the implant process takes longer because you require another procedure first.

 Does the dental implant procedure hurt?

 We understand that people are afraid of getting drilled into their jaw.
 Just like with any cavity treatment, we use local anesthesia for dental implants.
 You might feel slight discomfort when the needle goes into your gum.
 However, after 5 min or so, there will be no pain.
-In general, when the tooth is extracted, and we place the implant 3 to 6 months after a tooth extraction to allow the root area to heal.
+Generally, we place the implant 3 to 6 months after a tooth extraction to allow the root area to heal.
 Most people who have had dental implants have said that there is minimal discomfort involved in the procedure.

 What are the Advantage and disadvantages of dental implants?